How Hard Is It to Get a Business Loan?

 Challenge 3: Not Enough Time in Business

-Businesses with a solid track record of consistent sales and good management are less risky than startups or businesses a year or two old.
-The longer you’re in business, the more you increase the chances of getting approved for a loan.
+Companies with a solid track record of consistent sales and good management are less risky than startups a year or two old.
+The longer you’re operating, the more you increase the chances of getting approved for a loan.

-The solution to funding your business sooner rather than later is to find alternative ways to grow your business.
+The solution to funding your company sooner rather than later is to find alternative ways to grow your venture.
 We recommend reaching out to friends and family for financial support and discovering ways to build business credit.

 Challenge 4: Limited Collateral

-If you’re new in business, you probably don’t have much collateral, which can be a problem when applying for a business loan.
+If you own a new company, you probably don’t have much collateral, which can be a problem when applying for a loan.
 Lenders need to feel secure in knowing you’ll pay back the loan.
 Collateral is a protection for them should you not pay them back.
 This collateral has value, and once they own it, they can sell it and recoup their loss.
 How do you resolve the problem of having limited collateral to put down to secure your small business loan?

 The key to collateral is understanding collateral value and what lenders prefer when it comes to collateral.
 Once you figure out what someone wants, it makes it easier to negotiate with them.
 The same applies to negotiating with lenders, so it’s a good idea to know the ins and outs of collateral before applying for a small business loan.
 There’s more to collateral than just tangible assets — consider intangible assets.
 For example, company stock can be used as collateral.